percwg/perc-wg/double/draft-ietf-perc-double.md

 # Use with Other RTP Mechanisms

-Media distributors sometimes interact with RTP media packets sent by endpoints, e.g., to provide recovery or receive commands via DTMF.
+Media Distributors sometimes interact with RTP media packets sent by endpoints, e.g., to provide recovery or receive commands via DTMF.
 When media packets are encrypted end-to-end, these procedures require modification.
+(End-to-end interactions, including end-to-end recovery, are not affected by end-to-end encryption.)

-Repair mechanisms, in general, will need to perform recovery on encrypted packets (double-encrypted when using this transform).
+Repair mechanisms, in general, will need to perform recovery on encrypted packets (double-encrypted when using this transform), since the Media Distributor does not have access to the plaintext of the packet, only an intermediate, E2E-encrypted form.

 When the recovery mechanism calls for the recovery packet itself to be encrypted, it is encrypted with only the outer, HBH key.
 This allows a media distributor to generate recovery packets without